ramakrishnabolisetty007/Log_parsing/README.md

 - User to enter the path to read the file from.
 - To make this utility a configuration based utility (No code utility).
 - Visualisations such as graphs,scatter plots can be added to declutter the statistics.
-- Since there is no circular reference, Garbage collection can be diabled to improve memory consumption.
+- Since there is no circular reference of memory, Garbage collection can be diabled to improve memory consumption for cases where we are dealing with huge data.